jackiec1998/reddit_politics_analysis/README.md

 # Deprecated
-Has moved to BitBucket for better large file support.
+Moved to BitBucket for better large file support.

 # Reddit Politics Analysis
 Repository to store analysis on Reddit data pulled from Pushshift's API.